 free local shuttleS

 Encore Van and Water Shuttles

-Encore Boston Harbor operates five shuttle vans routes and a water shuttle to connect their resort with nearby transit and neighborhoods.
+Encore Boston Harbor Hotel and Casino operates five shuttle vans and a water shuttle to connect their resort with nearby transit and neighborhoods.
 The shuttles are free and open to everyone -- you don't need to stay or visit the resort.

 The Shuttle Van stop for the "Neighborhood Runner" route stops in Chelsea beside the Market Basket grocery store and "Chelsea" Silver Line SL-3 station.
-This route connects you to hard-to-get-to neighborhoods outside Chelsea including Everett Square and Rivergreen.
+This route connects you to neighborhoods outside Chelsea including Everett Square and Rivergreen.
 (At Rivergreen you'll find Sky Zone Trampoline Park and Night Shift Brewing. part of a cluster of breweries and distilleries gathering buzz as the Fermentation District.

 All the Encore shuttles operate frequently.
 Check the Encore website for the latest routes and schedules.